(Adjective) Having temporary effect

 Unexpectedly, the ice queen smiled slyly, "In any case… my, my, what has your House been up to William, dear?"

 "Merlin only knows.
 At times I wonder whether my brother will form a House of his own."
 Harry was surprised to see Lord Potter grin ruefully.
 So humour had been invented.
-He was beginning to wonder.
+He'd been beginning to wonder.

-Lord Potter challenged Harry to a duel to test his skills, supporting the traveller's belief that in the past they really did use duels to solve everything.
+Lord Potter challenged Harry to a duel to test his skills, supporting his belief that in the past they really did use them to solve everything.
 To Harry's eyes, the world was a blur, but it was a manageable one.
 Debris would've been the main concern, but the room they fought in was wide and clear.
-He could see the other Potter, and he could certainly see the glow from his spells.
+He could see a rough blob that was enough to aim at, and more importantly he could certainly use to glow of the spells to identify and dodge them.
 He made do.

 William was good, incredibly so.
 But Harry, until recently, had done this for a living, and he'd been the best.
 Even Lucretia admitted the he was powerful, though perhaps not fit to be seen in public.